This Old Castle

-We've teamed up with our friends at History Nebraska to bring you a series designed to demystify maintaining and preserving your old home or building.
-We're calling it This Old Castle, and you're invited to learn alongside us from the best experts in town.
+We've teamed up with our friends at History Nebraska and Preserve Omaha to bring you a series designed to demystify maintaining and preserving your old home or building.
+This Old Castle invites you to learn alongside us from the best experts in town.

-This Old Castle happens every First Wednesday in 2023.
-We'll be dropping upcoming topics quarterly and Joslyn Castle Keyholders will be the first know.
+This Old Castle happens every month in 2024.
+We'll be dropping upcoming topics quarterly and Joslyn Castle Keyholders and Preserve Omaha members will be the first know.
 Not a member yet?
-This is a great time to become a Keyholder, as members receive half-price admission for This Old Castle for the entire year (only $5 per event).
+This is a great time to become a Keyholder!

 A few notes for Architects and Real Estate Agents:

 We are thrilled to partner with AIA Nebraska to offer HSW CEU credit hours on most installments of the series.

 This Old Castle is accredited with the Nebraska Real Estate Commission to offer continuing education credits for realtors on most installments of the series.

 Architects and real estate agents, check the individual listings on the events calendar for sessions offering continuing education prior to attending.